 The following season Kinder turned 41, yet he improved his ERA to 2.84, finishing 5-5 in 43 games.
 He had become quite famous for his success at such an advanced age, acquiring the nickname “Old Folks.”
 He attributed his success to pitching every day: batting practice, long toss, or in game action.
 He caused a bit of a stir when he responded to a question about legalizing the spitball by saying, “Bring it back.
 I’ve got a dandy one already.”

 On June 13, 1955, Kinder was involved in a near-fatal car accident long after curfew.
 He said he swerved to avoid a dog, and then crashed his vehicle into a telephone pole.
 When asked what a dog was doing out wandering around at 2:30 in the morning, Kinder only laughed.
 Typically, he received just a few cuts and bruises and was pitching within a few days.
-On September 3, Kinder came into a bases-loaded situation in the eighth inning, tossed 4 2/3 scoreless innings, then drove in the winning run in the bottom of the 12th.
+On September 3, Kinder came into a bases-loaded situation in the eighth inning, tossed 4 2/3 scoreless innings, then drove in the winning run in the top of the 12th.

 In December Kinder was sold to the St. Louis Cardinals for the waiver price.
 The Red Sox felt they could make the deal because of the emergence of a few young relievers, including Ike Delock, Leo Kiely, and Tom Hurd.
 Still, the popular Kinder was caught off-guard.
 “There is nothing wrong with my arm, and there’s no reason I can’t help the Cardinals next year,” Kinder said.
 “I’ve enjoyed playing in Boston, where the fans have been wonderful to me.
 And I must say that Joe McCarthy and Mike Higgins were the best managers I ever played for.”